PabstLab/SAS_MoCa/README.md

 #### Text files

-Each of the following files includes a header containing a timestamp, the version used, and a summary of the configuration used to fit the data.
+Each of the following files includes a header containing a timestamp, the version used, and a summary of the configuration used to fit the data (metadata).

 * **correlations.dat** <br> It contains a symmetric matrix of Pearson's correlation coefficients for the adjustable parameters. _This file is only created if the number of iterations is greater than 10!_.